daisyworld1/Data-Science-Projects-in-R/Airbnb_New_Users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train2_1-3-1.png)

 This facet grid reaffirmed us of our previous analysis.
 It does provide us additional information.
-The travel age for males is slight high than the travel age for female.
+The travel age for males is slight higher than the travel age for female.
 This tendency appears strong in Great Britain, Germany, and France.

 ### Choice of Technology (Device, Browser, OS) - Outside of US